 Some anglers get a little confused between a jerkbait and a crankbait.
 However, jerkbaits tend to be slightly longer and not as fat in their body shape.
 Typically, most crankbaits are shorter and have a more round shape.

-One other main difference is in the number of treble hooks used.
-Jerkbaits will usually have three trebles and crankbaits have two trebles.
-Please note that this is not always the case, in fact, many Rapala Jerkbait lures only have two treble hooks!
+Another main difference is the number of treble hooks attached to the lure.
+Jerkbaits generally have three trebles, and crankbaits have two trebles.
+Please note that this is not always the case; some Rapala options only have two treble hooks!

-Lastly, the bill changes the action of the baits in the water, crankbaits will dive deeper into the water due to their wider and longer bills.
-The shape of the bill varies from one lure to another and both lure types will be many shapes and also lipless.
+Lastly, the bill changes the action of the baits in the water.
+Crankbaits will dive deeper into the water due to their broader and longer bills.
+The shape of the bill varies from one lure to another, and there are several lipless options.

-Both jerks and cranks come in a variety of colors, shades, and patterns.
-Remember both these lures are mimicking an injured fish, so choose this color/shade/pattern criteria based around the minnow or fish that frequent the river or lake that you are fishing in.
+Both jerks and cranks come in various colors, shades, and patterns.
+Remember, both these lures mimic an injured fish, so choose the color/shade/pattern criteria based on the minnow or fish that frequent the river or lake you are fishing in.

 Thanks for reading my article.
-I hope you found it useful and now know all the tips on how to fish a jerk bait as effectively as possible.
+I hope you found it helpful and now know all the tips on fishing a jerkbait as effectively as possible.
 It’s all about getting the initial technique down and then experimenting based on conditions and species.

 - Night Fishing Preparation: 9 Top Tips For A Successful Outing - November 29, 2022